 This scratch mark must be made whilst the opening furrow is being judged.
 The scratch mark for the butts should be made parallel to the opening furrow to allow 19 or 20 furrows for two furrow ploughs or 20 or 21 furrows for three furrow ploughs from the opening furrow to the butts.
 Three sighting poles may be used for making the scratch mark.
 Assistance is allowed to place and remove the sighting poles.
 No handling or rolling of the scratch allowed.
 Either left or right hand bodies may be used for making the scratch mark.

 b.
-Crown - Two furrow ploughs
+Two furrow ploughs

 Ploughing must commence using the left hand bodies and after completing eight furrows which shall constitute the Crown, the competitor then proceeds to plough against the next neighbour.
-When ploughing the crown one extra disc, coulter or skimmer is allowed on the first furrow.